Skip to main content

 Using X-ray tomography and computer vision, a team led by Dr. Brent Seales at the University of Kentucky reads the En-Gedi scroll without opening it.
 Discovered in the Dead Sea region of Israel, the scroll is found to contain text from the book of Leviticus.

 Virtual unwrapping has since emerged as a growing field with multiple successes.
-Their work went on to show the elusive carbon ink of the Herculaneum scrolls can also be detected using X-ray tomography, laying the foundation for the Vesuvius Challenge.
+Their work went on to show the elusive carbon ink of the Herculaneum scrolls can also be detected using X-ray tomography, laying the foundation for Vesuvius Challenge.

 2023 AD